Is Cuba Expensive? Here’s my Cuba Travel Budget!

 Keep in mind: I can’t believe we got a bus to another city cheaper than a taxi in the city lolol.

-The taxis were a little more expensive than I would have thought!
+The taxis were a little more expensive than I would have thought when I was calculating my trip to Cuba cost!
 I’m sure they up the price for tourists.
 A few times I asked a few drivers (in Spanish) and they all gave the same price.
 But I bet the price would be lower if I was Cuban!

 Could you do it cheaper?
 We ventured to some nicer restaurants, but if you go to CPs or farther away from tourist places, you should be set.